chestnzu/TEAL/readme.md

 3) the corresponding version of GO term set A
 4) (optional) the corresponding version of GO term set B
 5) saving path

 ![Nsp8](https://github.com/chestnzu/TEAL/assets/40864288/52eabf25-5d85-4f0d-bcf7-539d8b6c8d56)
             Figure 1.
-Example visualization outcomes.

-For visualization
-step 1) provide the location of two term list.
-     2) provide the time-point coressponding to the set
+Example visualization of Nsp8 and its interacted human protein.
+The list of interacted human proteins is retrieved from the paper 'https://www.nature.com/articles/s41586-020-2286-9'.
+We conducted enrichment analysis by using TEAL with two different versions of GOKB: 2017 Oct and 2021 Dec and visualized using TEAL.
+Red nodes are uniquely enriched when applying the former release of the GOKB, while blue nodes represent uniquely enriched terms in Dec 2021.
+Yellow nodes are terms enriched in both 2017 and 2021.

+### Temporal Semantic Similarity